On this page

 SFU projects, theses, and dissertations

-Search the Library Catalogue for past research projects completed by students.
+Search SUMMIT or the Library Catalogue for past research projects completed by students.
 Relevant projects can be found in Urban Studies, Gerontology, and other disciplines.
 Here is a sample search in the Catalogue:

 Here are a few examples of relevant projects:

-- The role of the socio-physical environment on aging in place for older adults in cohousing and naturally occurring retirement communities / by Catherine Bigonnesse [online]
+- The role of the socio-physical environment on aging in place for older adults in cohousing and naturally occurring retirement communities [online]

-- The well-being of low-income, monolingual-Chinese senior residents: The impact of disinvestment and gentrification in Vancouver’s Chinatown / by Sophie Ellen Fung [online]
+- The well-being of low-income, monolingual-Chinese senior residents: The impact of disinvestment and gentrification in Vancouver’s Chinatown [online]

-- How innovative city planning can aid healthy aging in place: Evaluating the success of the Comox-Helmcken Greenway under the aspect of age-friendly community planning / by Stephan Zimmerman [online]
+- How innovative city planning can aid healthy aging in place: Evaluating the success of the Comox-Helmcken Greenway under the aspect of age-friendly community planning [online]

-- How does neighbourhood environment affect physical activity in later life? : An exploratory case study of two North Vancouver neighbourhoods / by Ann Frances Isobel Sarte [online]
+- How does neighbourhood environment affect physical activity in later life? : An exploratory case study of two North Vancouver neighbourhoods [online]

-- Gerontology projects - Environmental - aging and the built environment
+- For more titles see: Gerontology projects - Environmental - aging and the built environment

 Finding books and journal articles

-When searching the Catalogue, subject headings on aging and the city can be specific, e.g.: Older people -- Transportation -- United States or broad: Aging or Quality of life.
-However, many of the subject headings will not retrieve materials that cover both concepts: Aging and city.
+When searching the Catalogue, subject headings on aging and the city can be specific, such as Older people -- Transportation or broader , such as Aging -- Canada or Quality of life -- Canada.
+However, many of the subject headings will not retrieve materials that cover both concepts: Aging and City.

 Instead, use keywords to retrieve more relevant results.
 Suggested keywords to combine include: